I've created this site because so many Macintosh users

 the First Aid tab on the right side and click on "Repair Disk

 for further details.

-Some users are reporting that they run Repair
+Note: Some users are reporting that they run Repair

 Permissions over and over again, and the same permissions are reported

 as being incorrect, and they are not being repaired.
 You should know

 that, in addition to reporting faulty permissions, until very recent

-versions of OS X, running Repair Permissions in Disk Utility
+versions of OS X, running Repair Permissions in Disk Utility also gave you

-to be repaired.
+repaired.
 These are not error reports and they will not change no

 matter how many times you run Repair Permissions.
 Advisory messages do